What is Section 8 Housing Assistance?

 Family Status Requirement

-There are requirements that your family status must meet in order to qualify for Section 8 assistance.
+There are requirements that your family status must meet in order to qualify for Section 8 government assistance.
 HUD has set their definition of a family.
 However, they have authorized Public Housing Authorities to have flexibility of their definition of a family as well.
-You want to be sure to get in contact with your local PHA in order to see if your family is eligible based on their specific criteria.
+You want to be sure to get in contact with your local PHA in order to see if your family is eligible based on their specific criteria when you submit a Section 8 assistance application.

 - Where at least one person is over the age of 62.